 - Liaison.
 Contact the local police, fire brigade, ambulance and first aid providers.
 Notify them about the event and ask them for advice.
 Decide what additional information is required regarding specific activities and make contact with the council and/or the relevant organisations. - Site plan.
 You will need to produce a detailed site plan showing the layout of your event, positions of stalls, marquees, exhibition units, car parking, stages, structures, seating, toilets, emergency access points, marshal points, first aid etc. For races, a detailed route plan will need to include the location of route marshals, refreshment points, first aid etc. - Emergency plan.
-A formal plan should be established to deal with any emergency situations, which may arise during the event.
+A formal plan should be established to deal with any emergency situations, which may arise during the event, including any potential acts of terrorism (bomb threat, knife attack, vehicle being driven into the crowd).
 The complexity of this will depend upon the size and nature of the event itself.
 A simple easy to follow plan will be acceptable for a small event.
 You may have to liaise with the emergency services, local hospitals and the County Council's emergency planning officer and create a planning team to consider all potential major incidents and how you would deal with them.
 Organisers of larger events may wish to contact the County Council for further information.